caseyryan/reflect_buddy/README.md

 ```

-There is tree ways to create an instance of `ContainerWithCustomUsers` from JSON.
+There are three ways to create an instance of `ContainerWithCustomUsers` from JSON.
 They all use the same logic under the hood.
 So just pick the one you like the most.

 1. Call `fromJson` method directly on a type like this (parentheses are required here to distinguish this call from a static method call)
 ```dart